Here's a showcase of the local historic treasures we've helped preserve over the years.

 538 East Main Street, Brevard

-Built in 1915, this was home to Alec Kizer who was the county accountant during the 1920's and exemplifies a group of houses built in and around Brevard that are distinguished by their pebbledash walls and contrasting brick corners.
+Built around 1910, this was home to Alec Kizer who was the county accountant during the 1920's and exemplifies a group of houses built in and around Brevard that are distinguished by their pebbledash walls and contrasting brick corners.

 148 West Probart Street, Brevard